P.S./M.S. 282 Park Slope

 Share this school

-Dynamic principal, multiracial PTO, room for children outside zone
+Champion chess team; room for children outside the zone

-The school has a gifted program open to children from across District 13.
-In practice, many of the children in the gifted program live in the school zone.
-However, because the school has so much space for out-of-zone children, the general education classes have children from as far away as Sheepshead Bay and Bay Ridge.
+PS 282 has a gifted and talented program open to children from across District 13.
+Many of the children in the gifted program live in the school zone.
+However, because the school has so much space for out-of-zone children, the general education classes have had children from as far away as Sheepshead Bay and Bay Ridge.

 The middle school, launched in 2008, struggled to find its academic footing.
-The DOE decided to phase it out beginning in 2017.
+The Department of Education decided to phase it out beginning in 2017.
 Because of quirks in zoning, children who are zoned for PS 282, part of District 13, are eligible to attend District 15 middle schools and many take advantage of that option.